 ARC's strategic plan describes the major outcome measures for Strategic Investment Goal 5 as the number of leaders strengthened and the number of communities with enhanced capacity.
-Results for communities with enhanced capacity are reported under this goal.
-Results for leaders strengthened are reported under Goal 2, with students and workers.
+Initial estimates and verification results for communities with enhanced capacity are reported under this goal.
+Initial estimates and verification results for leaders strengthened are reported under Goal 2, with students and workers.

-COMMUNITIES WITH ENHANCED CAPACITY IN FISCAL YEAR 2018 ANNUAL OUTCOME TARGET RESULT: INITIAL ESTIMATE FY 2018: 250 communities with enhanced capacity FY 2018: 562 communities with enhanced capacity
+COMMUNITIES WITH ENHANCED CAPACITY IN FISCAL YEAR 2019 ANNUAL OUTCOME TARGET INITIAL ESTIMATE FY 2019: 250 communities with enhanced capacity FY 2019: 647 communities with enhanced capacity

-Result for FY 2018: Exceeded target by 125 percent.
-The strong result in FY 2018 for this measure is due in part to priorities established for the POWER Initiative.
+FY 2019: Expected to exceed target by 159 percent.
+This is due in part to priorities established for the POWER Initiative.